Websites have been around for 20+ years, hasn’t cost been pretty well settled by now?

 “You need a website.
 Why not build it yourself!” or “Don’t delay.
 Create your stunning website today!”

-Sure.
-Why not do some minor surgery on the side?
+Fine.
+While your at it, why not do some minor surgery as a side gig?
 Build your own hovercraft!

 Can you tell I’m cynical about the DIY route? (unless you don’t care about traffic).